Beneath the unblinking orb of

 “What did I tell you?” said Alistair.

 plodding alongside them.
 “That’s one dinosaur species I’m already familiar

 with, Alistair.
 Brontosaurus, right?
 The biggest of them all.
 Only seeing

 them—they’re even more gigantic than I ever dreamed!
-I can’t believe humans have trained
+I can’t believe humans

-those brutes are actually of the species Diplodicus, rather than the Brontosaurus.
+“I believe those brutes are actually of the species Diplodicus, rather

-shoulder.
+them over his shoulder.
 “We know the great reptiles as lidi,” he said “Whatever

 humans to have managed to domesticate them for riding purposes.
 The Sarians

 merely copied the Thurians, once an allegiance was formed between our two